The Important Role of Mental Health in Glaucoma

 Social Isolation

-Vision loss and the fear of progressive deterioration can lead glaucoma patients to withdraw from social interactions.
-Activities they once enjoyed — like reading, driving, or attending events — may become challenging or impossible, leading to feelings of isolation.
+Vision impairment and the fear of progressive worsening can lead glaucoma patients to withdraw from social interactions, leading to feelings of isolation.
+In addition, individuals may have an increased fear of accidents, further contributing to social withdrawal.

 Managing the Mental Health Effects of Glaucoma

 Recognizing the mental health challenges associated with glaucoma is the first step toward managing them.
-There are several resources available.
+There are several resources available including counseling/therapy, support groups, comprehensive care including stress management, and regular eye check-ups.

 Counseling and Therapy